knu73r1k/presentations/gitpod_prez/fagkaffi_200723.md

 ## Learning objectives 👩🏽‍🏫

 * 👨🏼‍💻 Awaken curiousity for a better way of maintaining dev environments
-* 😈 Provoke us to transform our pets 🧙🏼‍♂️🦮 to cattles 🐮🐮<br> - aka questioning our _sh...y_ expensive tools and hardware
+* 😈 Provoke us to transform 🧙🏼‍♂️ our pets 🦮 to cattles 🐮
-* 👩🏽‍💻 Demonstrate _ready to code_ from zero to fully operative
+* 👩🏽‍💻 Demo CDE - _ready to code_ from zero to fully operative
-* 🤩 Inspire to explore DevX `Developer eXperince` and `Cloud Development Environment`
+* 🤩 Inspire to explore
+  - `Developer eXperince` / `Cloud Development Environment`

 ---
 ![bg opacity:.2](./resources/graffiti-508272_1920.jpg)